-So long as you signed up for CLEAR at a discounted price through either Delta or United, the new $179 credit on the Platinum Card will completely cover your own membership and up to one additional traveler on a Family Plan for your first year.
+So long as you signed up for CLEAR at a discounted price through either Delta or United before February 1, the new $189 credit on the Platinum Card will completely cover your own membership and up to one additional traveler on a Family Plan for your first year.
 The higher pricing would be reflected on your first renewal date.

 - Sign up for CLEAR at $119 with a SkyMiles or MileagePlus account?
 Add a family member for $60 and use up that entire $189 credit.
 Just make sure to do this before prices increase on February 1, 2023.

 - Got top-tier status with either airline?
-You get CLEAR free, so use this credit on the Platinum card to give up to three travelers CLEAR, too!
+You get CLEAR free, so use this credit on the Platinum card to give up to two travelers CLEAR, too!

 Beware, Existing CLEAR Members

 If you are already an existing CLEAR member and need to update your payment method to your Amex Platinum Card, be sure to verify that your Platinum Card is showing up as your billing card before you add a family member to your account.